Seolhun/seolhun.github.io/contents/posts/2018-04-07--JS-SearchNotExistSmallest/index.md

 // console.log('this is a debug message');

 function solution(A) {
-    // write your code in JavaScript (Node.js 8.9.4)
+    // write your code in Javascript (Node.js 8.9.4)
     let min;
     let exist_negative = false;
     let exist_positive = false;